Our days are so busy, fast paced and full of distractions.

-Come along to this Masterclass in a beautiful bush location in McLaren Vale and spend a nourishing time learning about the vital importance of storytelling to education and to life.
+Come along to this Masterclass in the Adelaide Hills and spend a nourishing time learning about the vital importance of storytelling to education and to life.
 Learn the practical skills to use in your work with children every day.

 Stories bring us our world, our humanity and ourselves.

 Oral storytelling is a gift that can be peppered throughout the day, while eating lunch or used specifically at key times to enrich a particular place, idea or theme.
 A story can be the center of a unit of work.
 They can be told with more gravity when gathered intentionally in the bush, around a candle, at the beach or even in the yard.
 This workshop will look at oral nature stories but also go deep into nature puppet plays using found objects in the natural environment.
 Nature puppet plays model and encourage a deep creative and therapeutic opportunity for children to step into.

 You will get to learn about the structure, process, and benefits of storytelling.
 We will talk about how to pair stories with ideas or themes or places.
 You will practice all kinds of stories in a safe and supportive environment.
 With lots of practical experience under your belt you will be confident to have storytelling as one of your tools for working with children.